CrowdStrike/glide-core/.changeset/twelve-bobcats-wave.md

 - All form elements
   - When `orientation="vertical"`, all labels now have a fixed height of 20px.
+  - When `orientation="vertical"`, removed the padding between the label and control.
 - Accordion
   - Updated the box shadow and padding.
 - Button